CSU Produce Safety Fellowship Program

 Throughout the Produce Safety Fellowship Experience, students will blog or vlog about their experiences and you can follow along their journey right here.

 Check out our Fellows bios here.

 Do you want to learn more about the Produce Safety Fellowship and possibly apply?
-Check out our Grad student 2017 Produce Safety Fellowship announcement .
-We will post a new announcement in February 2018 in order to open the application process for the 2018-19 academic year.
+Check out our Fellowship Program Announcement for 2019-2020.
+Applications are open now.
+The deadline for the 2019-20 academic year is March 10, 2019!